Pisang Peak Climbing

-- One tent will be available in the Base camp for 2 people on a shared basis;
+- One tent will be open in the Base camp for two people on a shared basis;

-- High altitude food and all climbing crew will be available above base camp.
+- High-altitude food and all climbing crew will be available above the base camp.

-- A necessary kitchen crew will be available in base camp
+- A necessary kitchen crew will be available in the base camp

-- Complete pre-departure information, flight ticket reconfirmation, and extend visa service(if necessary)
+- Complete pre-departure information, flight ticket reconfirmation and extend visa service(if required)